nico3333fr/ROCSSTI/sass/readme.md

 Here you may find english and french-speaking Sass versions of RÖCSSTI.

-French version of RÖCSSTI is more advanced, once several updates and refactoring will be finished, english version will follow.
+English version of RÖCSSTI has just been refactored :)

 ## Questions, remarks